 Former President Obama visits the White House for the first time in 5 years

-Former President Obama is visiting the White House Tuesday afternoon, marking the first time he's returned since leaving office five years ago.
+Former President Obama visited the White House Tuesday afternoon, marking the first time he's returned since leaving office five years ago.

+Obama's return was pegged to an event marking the 12th anniversary of the Affordable Care Act, a signature legislative achievement under his administration.
+At the event, President Biden unveiled expansions to that law.

-It comes as President Biden faces the lowest approval rating of his presidency and months of low popularity and disapproval linked to his handling of the ongoing war in Ukraine.
+The visit comes as Biden faces the lowest approval rating of his presidency and months of low popularity and disapproval linked to his handling of the ongoing war in Ukraine.

-Obama will speak at an event with Biden on health care access, where Biden plans to unveil expansions to the Affordable Care Act, a signature legislative achievement under the Obama administration.
+"It is good to be back in the White House," Obama said at the event with Biden and Vice President Kamala Harris.
+"Nothing made me prouder than providing better health care and more protections to millions of people across this country.
+So when President Biden said he was not going to just celebrate the ACA but announce actions that would make it even better, I had to show up."

-The White House is announcing a proposed removal of the "family glitch," which prevents millions of families from qualifying for subsidies on health insurance marketplaces even if one family member can access an affordable individual plan through their job.
+The White House announced a proposed removal of the "family glitch," which prevents millions of families from qualifying for subsidies on health insurance marketplaces even if one family member can access an affordable individual plan through their job.

 The White House estimates that fix — which if finalized would go into effect next January — could increase insurance affordability for around one million people and give 200,000 uninsured individuals access to coverage.